charlietud/WScript/README.md

-# Windows System Customization Tool
+# Windows Customization and Automation Tool

 A Python-based command-line tool for managing Windows system settings and privacy features.
 This tool provides a clean, efficient way to customize Windows behavior, starting with telemetry management.